PRodriguez19/Intro-to-shell/lessons/01_the_filesystem.md

 ```
 Notice that `ls` has printed the name of the files and directories in the current directory in alphabetical order, arranged neatly into columns.

-### Arguments
+## Arguments

-There are five items listed when you run `ls`, but what types of files are they?
-Or are these files actually directories with more items inside?
+There are five items listed when you run `ls`, but how do you know if these are files or directories with more items inside?

 To answer this question, we can modify the default behavior of `ls` by adding an **"argument"** to get more information.